Equivariant infinite loop space theory, the space level story: The homotopical version of the Segal machine

 Nonequivariantly, Woolfson \cite{Woolf} constructed a homotopical Segal machine by restricting $B(A^{\bullet}, \sF, X)$ to spheres $A= S^n$.\footnote{This is revisionist.
-He was writing before the two-sided bar construction was formally defined.} Equivariantly, we can apply the same construction, taking $G$ to be any topological group, $X$ to be an $\sF$-$G$-space, and $A$ to be in $G\sW$.
-For reasons we now explain, this construction fails to lead to genuine $\OM$-$G$-spectra when $G$ is finite, even when $X$ is \gen-special.
+He was writing before the two-sided bar construction was formally defined; technically, he worked with $B^\times$.} Equivariantly, we can apply the same construction, taking $X$ to be an $\sF$-$G$-space, and $A$ to be in $G\sW$.
+For reasons we now explain, this construction {\em fails} to lead to genuine $\OM$-$G$-spectra, even when $X$ is \gen-special.